charlescolley/LambdaTAME.jl/README.md

 * Matchings.jl:
     Routines for finding low rank matches.
 * TAME_Implementations.jl:
-    Implementations of the TAME, \Lambda-TAME, and low rank TAME routines. **some routines are experimental**
+    Implementations of the TAME, \Lambda-TAME, and low rank TAME routines.
 * PostProcessing.jl:
   Routines for the post-processing portion of the TAME algorithm. **in developement**